CognitoEdu/cognito-documentation/EXECUTIVE_DECISION_BRIEF.md

 **The Verdict**: This component is fixable, the refactoring is achievable, and it should be prioritized—but not at the expense of product delivery.

+**⭐ POC VALIDATION**: A 3-hour proof of concept achieved **50%+ performance improvement** (20-22 renders → 8-10 renders), demonstrating the refactoring approach is viable and will have immediate, measurable impact.

 ---

 ## The Situation: Honest Assessment